molly/manager-README/README.md

 If you want to give direct feedback but aren't sure how or aren't comfortable doing so, let me know and we can talk through it.

-## Performance

-I will give you feedback on how you're doing in our one-on-ones.
-If I'm worried about your performance, I will let you know.
-If you worry that I'm worried about your performance, please let me know.

 ## One-on-ones

 I will put thirty minutes on your calendar each week for a one-on-one.
 If you need more time, let me know and I will adjust.
 I will probably schedule our first one-on-one for an hour just to be sure we have time to go over the team mission and other introductory things; don't feel the need to prepare for it.